mpaland/sqlitepp/README.md

 ```

 Show all results, but access the result row by row.
-This can be used if the result set is too big to be loaded entirely at once.
+This can be used if the result set is too big to be loaded entirely at once:
 ```c++
 sqlitepp::query q(db, "SELECT * FROM test");
 sqlitepp::row _row = q.use();